Michael R. Burch: Personal life

 Burch is married to Elizabeth Harris Burch, a singer and actress; they have a son, Jeremy Michael Burch, who is a musician, singer and actor.

-Awards
+Awards and recognition

-Michael R. Burch has five Pushcart Prize nominations, from The Aurorean, Romantics Quarterly, The Raintown Review, Trinacria, and Victorian Violet Press.
-His poem "Ordinary Love" won the 2001 Algernon Charles Swinburne Poetry Award.
-Altogether, he has won seven poetry contests and received awards in 42 writing contests.
+Burch has received five Pushcart Prize nominations from The Aurorean, Romantics Quarterly, The Raintown Review, Trinacria, and Victorian Violet Press.
+In addition to winning the 2001 Algernon Charles Swinburne Poetry Award, he has placed in several other poetry competitions, including the Tom Howard/John H. Reid Poetry Contest.